MariaHochstoeger/el-madre/README.md

 ### ERDs

-In order to fulfill the user stories, the ERDs were drawn up to allow all needed functionality.
+In order to fulfill the user stories, the ERDs were drawn up to allow all needed functionality in the models.<br>
 Please note that the post model also contains a variable "featured_image" which takes the value of "CloudinaryField".
 Unfortunately, I could not figure out how to insert this value in DrawSQL, which the ERD was created in.
 So it is added on the screenshot.<br>
 ![ERDs](static/images/readme-images/erds.png)